Long Island Maids | Professional House Cleaning

 Pet dander can make your home's air feel heavy.
 You can make the air better with a few easy steps:

-- Use air purifiers with HEPA filters.
-These can take out almost all tiny bits in the air, even pet dander.
+• Use air purifiers with HEPA filters—these remove almost all tiny particles, including pet dander

 Cleaning Surfaces and Fabrics